flatscrew/rasterflow-docs/content/2.operations/blur/wavelet-blur.md

 ::adwaita-card
 ---
 alt: Wavelet Blur
-caption: This blur is used for the wavelet decomposition filter, each pixel is computed from another by the HAT transform
+caption: This blur is used for the wavelet decomposition filter, each pixel is computed from another by the HAT transform.
 src: /images/operations/gegl-wavelet-blur.png
 ---
 ::